Detail Page

 • English III - 531

-Using a chronological approach to works of American authors who are contributors to major American literary movements, English III enhances student ability to write clear, analytical pieces about short stories, plays and novels.
+American Literature/Composition Using a chronological approach to works of American authors who are contributors to major American literary movements, English III enhances student ability to write clear, analytical pieces about short stories, plays,poems and novels.
+Vocabulary development continues.
+The research paper constitutes the major writing project of this course.

 • Honors British Literature - 535